Review of my Top Rated Fitness Trackers

 - The Battery life lasts up to 3 weeks in watch/activity tracking mode or up to 10 hours if the GPS is turned on.

 - You can download cool watch faces, widgets and apps for free from the Garmin Connect IQ Store.

 #2.
 Garmin Vivosmart HR

-Next on my list of top rated fitness trackers is the Garmin Vivosmart HR.
-Garmin has cleverly began to use optical technology in a majority of its running devices, so it was only a matter of time before a heart rate (HR) monitoring activity tracker would be introduced.
+Next on my list of top-rated fitness trackers is the Garmin Vivosmart HR.
+Garmin has cleverly begun to use optical technology in a majority of its running devices, so it was only a matter of time before a heart rate (HR) monitoring activity tracker would be introduced.

 The Garmin Vivosmart pushes the boundaries by using the added HR feature alongside its clever notification system meaning that this device highly favoured and one of the best selling trackers at the moment.
 Similar to the Vivoactive, it’s competitive price means that you are getting good value for a worthy investment.

 Vivosmart accurately tracks your daily steps, sleeping patterns, your resting heart rate (to progressively measure how fit you are) and provides useful smart notifications.
 The activity data displayed through the Garmin app is thorough and shows progress in a format that’s easy to understand.
 The Vivosmart comes highly recommended.

 - Tracks your steps throughout the day and monitors your sleep.

 - Smart Notifications, synced from a smartphone, for incoming calls, text messages, social media updates, gaming, music all provided through the watch display and vibration alerts.